-Operational hub for hybrid cloud

-VMware Cloud Foundation on Dell VxRail provides a simple and direct path to the hybrid cloud.
+Operational hub for hybrid cloud for hybrid cloud With ware Cloud Foundation on Dell VxRail provides a simple and direct path to the hybrid cloud.
 It is a fully integrated platform that leverages native VxRail hardware and software capabilities and other VxRail unique integrations, such as vCenter plug-in, SDDC Manager and VxRail Manager integration.
-VxRail architecture awareness is engineered into VMware Cloud Builder to deliver a turnkey hybrid cloud user experience with full-stack integration.
+VxRail architecture awareness is engineered into VMware Cloud Builder to deliver a turnkey hybrid cloud user experience with fullstack integration.